Overnight Yeast Waffles

 - 1 teaspoon salt

-- In a large mixing bowl, dissolve yeast in warm water.
+- In a large bowl, dissolve yeast in warm water.
 Add sugar; let stand for 5 minutes.
 Add the milk, butter and eggs; mix well.
 Combine flour and salt; stir into milk mixture.
 Cover and refrigerate overnight.

-- Stir batter.
-For each waffle, pour by 1/4 cupfuls into a preheated waffle iron; bake according to manufacturer's directions until golden brown.
+- Stir batter; add baking soda and stir well.
+Bake waffles in a preheated waffle iron according to manufacturer’s directions until golden brown.
 Yield: 10 servings.